 '''

-#reader scribble/comment-reader
+#reader scribble/comment-reader package: scribble-lib

 '''

-As a reader module, scribble/comment-reader reads a single S-expression that contains g-based comment lines, and it wraps the comments with code: comment for use with forms like racketblock.
-More precisely, scribble/comment-reader extends the current reader to adjust the parsing of g.
+As a reader module, scribble/comment-reader reads a single S-expression that contains ;-based comment lines, and it wraps the comments with code:comment for use with forms like racketblock.
+More precisely, scribble/comment-reader extends the current reader to adjust the parsing of ;.